alexferreira/restgen/README.md

 This is the first release, but so far given a mongoose model object it will:

- * Handle 'BadRequest', 'NotFound' and '500' errors in a nice clean way.
+ * Handle 'BadRequest', 'NotFound' and 'InternalServer' errors in a nice clean way.
  * Tool to build project skelleton for you
  * Tool to build empty models for you
  * Auto-generate controllers
  * Auto-generate routes
  * Inflection Library
  * Accept header based response rendering
+ * Creates test for model

 ## Installation